awwx/meteor-wiki/Getting-Started-with-Auth.md

 ### Reconfiguring login services
 `accounts-ui` supplies a simple way to configure external login services, but here's what happens underneath the hood:
-- There is a new `Meteor.accounts.configuration` collection (the Mongo collection name is `accounts._loginServicesConfiguration`).
+- There is a new `Accounts.configuration` collection (the Mongo collection name is `accounts._loginServicesConfiguration`).
 It contains documents like:
 ```js
 {
   "service" : "twitter",